Clarence Richard Silva

-Clarence Richard Silva (born August 6, 1949), known as Larry Silva, is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Honolulu since 2005.

-Silva is the first priest born in Hawaii to become bishop of Honolulu and the second one of Portuguese/Azorean ancestry.
-Previous to becoming bishop, Silva served as a diocesan priest and later vicar general of the Diocese of Oakland in California.
+Clarence Richard "Larry" Silva (born August 6, 1949) is an American Catholic prelate who has served as Bishop of Honolulu since 2005.
+He is the first Hawaiian-born bishop of Honolulu and the second of Portuguese/Azorean ancestry.
+Prior to becoming a bishop, Silva served as vicar general of the Diocese of Oakland.

 Biography

 Early life

-Silva was born on August 6, 1949, on Oahu, Hawaii, to electrician and refrigeration mechanic Richard Silva and homemaker Catherine Alves Silva at Saint Francis Hospital in Liliha.
-He is the great grandson of immigrants from the Azores.
-Silva was baptized at Saint Anthony Church in Kailua, Hawaii, but his family moved to California during his first year of life.
+Clarence Silva was born on August 6, 1949, in Honolulu, Hawaii, to Richard and Catherine Alves Silva at Saint Francis Hospital in Liliha.
+Clarence Silva is the great-grandson of Azorean immigrants to the United States.

+Silva was baptized at Saint Anthony Church in Kailua, Hawaii; while he was still an infant, the Silva family moved to California.
 He attended Saint John the Baptist School in San Lorenzo, California, and Bishop O'Dowd High School in Oakland, California.

 Convinced of a calling to the priesthood, Silva entered Saint Joseph College Seminary in Mountain View, California, obtaining a Bachelor of Arts degree.
 He then attended Saint Patrick Seminary in Menlo Park, California, where he obtained a Master of Divinity degree.